psenough/NPlusPlusAssistant/README.md

 # NPlusPlusAssistant

-N++ Assistant helps with backups and installing community mod stuff
+N++ Assistant helps with backups and installing community mod stuff for the videogame [N++](https://store.steampowered.com/app/230270/N_NPLUSPLUS/).
+Only for the Steam Windows version.

-Needs Visual Studio Community 2019 with C# .Net stuff installed to compile.
+Needs Visual Studio Community 2019 with C# .Net stuff installed to compile from source.

 ## Stuff it already does: